levandyck/levandyck.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I had a lot of fun at another lively NEAT Workshop in Osnabrück :smile:
+I had a lot of fun at another lively NEAT Workshop in Osnabrück